aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 This file is identical to the one provided in the previous example.
 VRFs and VLANs are configured on all devices since no `tags` or `filter` are being used.

-It is important to consider adding the new leaves to the Inventory as described in the [Inventory](#content-of-the-inventoryyml-file) section, so they will rely on this file to configure the network services.
+It is important to consider adding the new leafs to the Inventory as described in the [Inventory](#content-of-the-inventoryyml-file) section, so they will rely on this file to configure the network services.

 ```yaml title="NETWORK_SERVICES.yml"
 --8<--